kaga/kaga.github.io/debugging-teams/_posts/2021-03-15-Waterfall-vs-Agile.markdown

 Some coaching program will introduce the rituals, such as Kanban or Daily Standup, as a way to start Agile adoption.
 I think this approach need to be very carefully execute and education to avoid mistaken the rituals as **"Agile"**.

-**Agile** is a Philosophical Subject.
+**Agile** can be a philosophical subject.
 The mindset is easy to understand, but will take a long time to experiment, with series of trail and error to understand the philosophy.

 ## Reference